-The e-cigarette injury attorneys at Hardison & Cochran are investigating e-cig and vaping injury cases in North Carolina and pursuing e-cigarette lawsuits on behalf of those who have been injured.
+The vape injury lawyers at Hardison & Cochran are investigating e-cig and vaping injury cases in North Carolina and pursuing e-cigarette lawsuits on behalf of those who have been injured.
 For more than 30 years, our dedicated attorneys have been helping injured people in North Carolina seek the full compensation they need to overcome serious injuries.

 Evidence is building to make it clear that e-cigarette companies have engaged in deceptive marketing practices and have targeted youths with dangerous products.
 Call or contact us online and schedule a free consultation to review the specific facts of your injury-free of charge and receive an explanation of your legal options for recovering compensation.
 We will pursue your case as aggressively as is possible and keep you informed of our progress on your behalf.